PulseTick/PulseTickIOS/README.md

-# PulseTick IOS App
+# PLSburn iOS App (Formerly PulseTick)
-PulseTick is a free, open source, independently developed application dedicated to providing real-time data from PulseChain.
-My mission is to offer users an easy and intuitive way to track their PulseChain token prices.
-The app requires no permissions and does not require an account or wallet connection.
+The PLSburn iOS App, officially recognized by PLSburn.com, is a free, open-source tool designed to provide real-time data from PulseChain.
+Our mission is to facilitate users with a simple and intuitive way to track PulseChain token prices.
+The app operates without requiring permissions, account creation, or wallet connection, ensuring an effortless and private user experience.

-This application is not affiliated with, endorsed by, or directly associated with PulseChain or any of its services.
-The data provided in this app is sourced directly from publicly available APIs, and is presented for informational purposes only.

-I'm dedicated to maintaining and updating this app to ensure it provides the most accurate and up-to-date information possible.
-The app runs out of a single content view window and reads the token images from the assets folder.
+I am devoted to maintaining and enhancing this app to ensure it offers the most accurate and current information possible.

-Enjoy using PulseTick!
+Enjoy using the PLSburn App!

 # Feedback / Feature Requests
 Please send feedback and feature requests to pulsetick@gmail(dot)com

 # Roadmap

 DONE - Feature: Track My Bag - Allow you to input your tokens and track the value.

+DONE - Feature: Track My Bag (via public wallet) - Complete using RPC calls.

 DONE - Feature: Current trading fee (gas)

-Feature: Choose API - Allow you to pick where the token values are pulled from.

 # Thanks
-Feature Request: Track my Bag - Sean
+Feature Request: Track my Bag - Thanks, Sean

-Feature Request: Gas Fees - PulseDev group
+Feature Request: Gas Fees - Thanks, PulseDev group

 # Buy Me A Coffee
 If you want to buy me a coffee, my Pulse Wallet is 0x6387Fa88E71c16Bf4fc7DA3c03075D211A1FbEc2

 This is for coffee only.
 As per the App Store T&Cs it is not a requirement nor expected.

+# Stay Connected
+Keep yourself updated by following me on Twitter: https://twitter.com/AdamAdapter

 Thank You!